Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding

-Fig. \ref{fig7} presents the result of EC approximation with the water-filling (WF) policy \cite{wf}.
-To test the performance of the EC approximation in different channel models, in Fig. \ref{fig7} the channel gain satisfies $|h[n]|^2=|h_1[n]|^2+|h_2[n]|^2$, where $|h_i[n]|^2$ follows an exponential distribution with expectation 1.
-The approximation for the WF policy we adopted here is based on Eq. \eqref{trunc}.
-From Fig. \ref{fig7}, we can see that the approximation and numerical results of the WF policy match well, which validates our analysis in Section III-C. Note that, for the water-filling policy with the average SNR $\mathbb{E}_{|h|^2}\{\gamma\}=10$,\footnote{\RV{With some abuse of notations, we use $\gamma$ to denote the SNR of the water-filling policy, which should be a random variable related to $|h[n]|^2$.}} $\mathbb{E}_{{|h|^2}}\{s[n]\}\approx 3932$, while for the fixed-power allocation policy with $\gamma=10$, $\mathbb{E}_{|h|^2}\{s[n]\}\approx3923$.
-This result indicates that the transmission optimization based on the infinite blocklength assumption can provide help for improving the average transmission rate in the FBL regime under some parameter settings.
-However, the result in Fig. \ref{fig7} shows that, though the WF policy has a larger average transmission rate compared with the fixed-power allocation scheme, it does not improve the EC.
-Since the EC represents the maximum throughput under the QVP or DVP constraints, the poorer performance of the WF policy on the EC demonstrates that there is a difference between maximizing the average transmission rate and maximizing the throughput under statistical QoS constraints.
+Fig. \ref{fig7} illustrates the results of EC approximation for the water-filling (WF) policy \cite{wf}.
+To evaluate the performance of the EC approximation in different channel models, the channel gain in Fig. \ref{fig7} is set as $|h[n]|^2=|h_1[n]|^2+|h_2[n]|^2$, where $|h_i[n]|^2$ follows an exponential distribution with expectation 1.
+The approximation for the WF policy used here is based on Eq. \eqref{trunc}.
+As seen in Fig. \ref{fig7}, the approximation results closely matches the numerical results, which validates our analysis in Section III-C. Note that, for the WF policy with the average SNR $\mathbb{E}_{|h|^2}\{\gamma\}=10$,\footnote{For simplicity, we use $\gamma$ to denote the SNR of the WF policy, which should be a random variable related to $|h[n]|^2$.} the average transmission rate $\mathbb{E}_{{|h|^2}}\{s[n]\}\approx 3932$, while for the fixed-power allocation policy with $\gamma=10$, $\mathbb{E}_{|h|^2}\{s[n]\}\approx3923$.
+This result indicates that the transmission optimization under the infinite blocklength assumption can improve the average transmission rate in the FBL regime under certain parameter settings.
+However, the result in Fig. \ref{fig7} also shows that, although the WF policy leads to a larger average transmission rate compared to the fixed-power allocation scheme, it does not improve the EC.
+Since the EC represents the maximum throughput under the QVP or DVP constraints, the relatively poorer performance of the WF policy on the EC highlights the distinction between maximizing the average transmission rate and maximizing throughput under statistical QoS constraints.